ruthlr1/BIT-2015/README.md

 # BIT-2015
-This will have code from all my work over the past 3 years
+I am a Bachelor of Information Technology student at Otago Polytechnic in Dunedin, New Zealand.
+This repository is to show my own work through this degree.